close

 Hidden Gems in Delhi

-Siri Fort, an ancient fort built by Alauddin Khilji in the 14th century, stands in ruins today but still holds historical value.
-The fort’s remains are surrounded by lush greenery, making it an ideal spot for a quiet afternoon away from the crowded tourist spots.
-The fort is a great place for history buffs to explore Delhi’s medieval past, and the area around it is perfect for a peaceful walk.
+The main ruins of Siri Fort, erected by Alauddin Khilji in the 14th century, still retain some historical significance.
+The crumbling remains are surrounded by lush foliage, making it ideal for a silent afternoon break from touristy places pushed around in Delhi.
+This fort is a delight for history buffs looking to know about the medieval era of Delhi, while the surrounding area is perfect for a quiet stroll.

 • Open Timing: 7:00 AM to 6:00 PM